|

 ![]() Thai long-tail boat, Phang Nga Bay |

-The Indian Ocean is a whole new area for us.
-When we originally started this voyage, it was supposed to end (after about 2 years) in Australia, so Christopher and Amanda could finish high-school in a "normal" school.
-Now that we've decided to finish the circumnavigation, we realize that we need to expand the website again.
+Welcome to the Indian Ocean!
+When we started this voyage in 2001, it was supposed to end (after about 2 years) in Australia, so Christopher and Amanda could finish high-school in a "normal" school.
+Once we decided to carry on sailing, and possibly complete a circumnavigation, we were facing a whole new part of the world.

-The southern route made sense for several reasons.
+The southern route made sense for our family for several reasons.
 Jon's family hails from greater southern Africa and it's always appealing to travel where we have friends and/or family.
 Although the route around South Africa takes us well out of the tropics, it does allow us to stay many more months in the warm seas that we love so much, exploring rarely visited places such as the Maldives, Chagos Archipelago, Seychelles and Madagascar.
-Capetown, at 34°S, is actually much warmer than the Mediterranean - southern Spain's at 37°N and southern France is at 43°N. The southern route is less expensive in that many months can be spend in places where your can live off the sea or trade clothing for fish and fruits like we have done in the small islands of the South Pacific.
-The Mediterranean, with its marinas and upscale lifestyle is expensive.
-Finally, while neither route is completely safe, the northern route goes past some known pirate trouble-spots.
-The southern route is somewhat longer, but that just means that we have longer to explore the places we visit.
+And while this route would take us south and out of the tropics, the northern route, into the Mediterranean also leaves the tropics.
+Cape Town, at 34°S, is actually much warmer than the Mediterranean - southern Spain is at 37°N and southern France is at 43°N.

 ![]() Fishing boat off the coast of Flores, Indonesia |

 The Indian Ocean has such a variety of cultures and landscapes, it is really fascinating.
-We traveled from the dry volcanic islands of Indonesia, up the mangrove and forest-lined Straits of Malacca and Malaysia, to the rugged limestone cliff-lined bays of Thailand.
-From there we sailed west across the Andaman Sea to lush, tropical Sri Lanka, then south to the low, dry atolls of the Maldives and Chagos, and finally on westwards towards the granitic islands of Seychelles!
+We traveled from the dry volcanic islands of eastern Indonesia, to the green jungles of Kalimantan, up the mangrove and forest-lined Malacca Straits and Malaysia, to the rugged limestone cliff-lined bays of Thailand.
+From there we sailed west across the Andaman Sea to lush, tropical Sri Lanka, then south to the low, dry atolls of the Maldives and Chagos, and on westwards towards the unexpectedly granitic islands of Seychelles!
+From there we headed south to Madagascar, Mozambique and finally South Africa.

 ![]() Sri Lankan outrigger fishing boat |

 Ocelot in the Indian Ocean: We entered the Indian Ocean somewhere in Indonesia, although there is no specific point at which the Pacific ends and the Indian begins.
-We crossed the Equator twice while sailing in the Indian Ocean, once going north as we left Indonesia heading for SE Asia, and then again going south from Sri Lanka to the southern Maldives.
+We crossed the Equator twice while sailing west in the Indian Ocean, once going north as we left Indonesia heading for SE Asia, and then again going south from Sri Lanka to the southern Maldives.
+In July 2009 we left Richards Bay, South Africa, for SE Asia.
+We stopped in Mayotte and Madagascar.
+Once we had determined that the area was relatively free of pirate activity we carried on north and east to the Seychelles.
+In late September we sailed east (on the already dying SW Monsoon), with a stop in Maldives and on to Malaysia.
+In September 2010 we sailed past Singapore and east to Malaysian Borneo and Brunei, spent 2 months there, then sailed back to the Peninsula, en route to Thailand once again.
+In 2011 we sailed from Thailand to the Andaman Island and on to mainland India, then back to Thailand.